Ben Montgomery: Career

 Joseph Davis allowed captive Africans on his plantation to retain money earned commercially, so long as they paid him for the labor they would have done as farmworkers.
 Thus, Montgomery was able to accumulate wealth, run a business, and create a personal library.

 Ownership of Davis Bend

 The Davis family left Davis Bend in 1862, ahead of oncoming troops from the Union Army.
 Montgomery assumed control of the plantation.
 Farming continued despite difficulties created by the war, such as attacks from the military forces of both sides.
+For a time, he worked for Union Admiral David D. Porter.